biicode/docs/c++/using_biicode/project.rst

 .. -block:: bash

-  ~$ bii init -l simple myproject
+  ~$ bii init -l tmp myproject

-Creates a simple folder structure in which *deps/,build/ and cmake/ folders (all auxiliary folders but bin/ are inside bii/* folder:
+Creates a folder structure in which *deps/,build/ and cmake/ folders (all auxiliary folders but bin/ are inside bii/* folder:

 .. code-block:: text